Storm Arwen: Power restored to all homes after 12 days

 Northern Powergrid says the extent of the damage from Storm Arwen will take them well into the new year to fix, and generators will be removed once permanent repairs are made.

 The energy distributor thanked people for their patience and apologised for the disruption and delays.

-It said the experience has "taught us that there are areas where we need to improve".
+It said the experience had "taught us that there are areas where we need to improve", with particular emphasis on "the way we use our systems to communicate with you in the event of major power cuts".

-"In particular, in the way we use our systems to communicate with you in the event of major power cuts," it said in a statement to customers.
-"We have already made some changes and will learn more lessons from the reviews that will follow."
+"We have already made some changes and will learn more lessons from the reviews that will follow," it added.

 The Army was brought in last week but troops are set to leave County Durham on Wednesday after helping to support communities.